Remydeme/ansible-lab/1_essentials/README.md

 #### 2-2 Ping machine

-[Ping](https://en.wikipedia.org/wiki/Ping_(networking_utility) is a computer network administration software utility used to test the reachability of a host on an Internet Protocol (IP) network.
+[Ping](https://en.wikipedia.org/wiki/Ping_networking_utility) is a computer network administration software utility used to test the reachability of a host on an Internet Protocol (IP) network.

 ```bash
 ping -c 3 192.169.10.10
 ```

-**Note:** for more information about ping enter
+**Note:** for more information about ping enter in your terminal (Linux User):

 ```
 man ping